ashutoshmjain/gita/src/thought.md

 <div style="padding-left:40px;font-size:0.9em;">

-`Karma` are the actions that transitions information into knowledge[^knowledge] - ingestion of a narrative. `Vishesha Karma` (special `Karma`) - also called `Vikarma`, are the actions that convert knowledge into information - presentation of a narrative.
+`Karma` are the actions that transitions information into knowledge[^knowledge] - full ingestion of a narrative. `Vishesha Karma` (special `Karma`) - also called `Vikarma`, are the actions that convert knowledge into information - presentation of a narrative.
 For example when we practice daily to improve our game, it is `Karma`.
 On the other side,  when we play a match to put our skills on display, it is called  `Vikarma` - a proof of work.
 With `Karma` we ingest information; with `Vikarama` we radiate information.
 Both are equally important - like two wheels of a cart.
-In the process, we train our  biological neural network - in narrative(s) of our choice.
+In the process, with a continuous feedback loop, we train our  biological neural network - in narrative(s) of our choice.

 A set of predefined `Karmas` practiced consistently is called `Yazna`. `Yazna` leads to success (`Siddhi`).
 For example when you study eight hours a day for say eight long years you become a successful doctor.
 The same is true for an Engineer, a Scientist, an Economist and thousands of other specializations .
 The daily ritual of study (and lab) in this case is `Yazna`. `Yazna` becomes effective when performed alone and without the influence of worldly desires.
 When such fine-tuned skills are used effectively, they become a source of inspiration to the rest -> thus initiating a virtuous cycle of `Karma` and `Vikarma` ->  Repetitive work to proof of work !

-It doesn't matter what work you do - what matters is how you do it !
+It doesn't matter what work you do - what matters is how consistently you do it !

 </div>